GhibliField/CommemorativeCoin-Assistant/README.md

 **See [here](https://kn0wh0.github.io/2019/12/21/%E7%BA%AA%E5%BF%B5%E5%B8%81%E9%A2%84%E7%BA%A6%E8%BE%85%E5%8A%A9%E8%84%9A%E6%9C%AC/) for more operation detail and effect.**

 ### Contribution
-- If you like this repo, please star it.
+- If you like this repo, :sparkling_heart:　please star:star2: it.
 - If you have any problem, you may create an issue, and I'll check it out ASAP.
 - If you'd love to create another script for other banks, or the xpath of those widgets changed, you're welcome to:
   - 1. fork the repository